yah01/indexmap/README.md

     return value, true
 })
 ```

-### One-To-Many/Many-To-Many Index
-It's OK to create an index that's not one-to-one, The `GetBy()` method returns one of the object if many ones exist, `GetAllBy()` return a slice with all matched objects.
-For the example of many-to-many index, refer [contain_index_example](./examples/contain_index/main.go)

 ## Performance
 Let $n$ be the number of elements inserted, $m$ be the number of indexes: